 Our 10-week Return to Learn and Women’s Lives courses are designed for members who may have been away from learning for some time.
 Run for us by the WEA, these courses offer a welcoming and supportive route back into education.

 Our weekend workshops, Coping with Change and Making a Difference, are delivered by the WEA.
 They are open to UNISON members only and focus on personal growth and dealing with change.

-We offer a range of shorter workshops, which can be opened up to both members and non-members.
+We offer a range of shorter workshops for both activists and members.
 These include continuing professional development (CPD) courses delivered by the Open University, and workshops run by the WEA which are intended to build participants’ confidence and explore their skills.

 Open University one-day workshops

 - Behaviour management

 UNISON can offer advice and support on other training and development opportunities available for members.